Conversations done

 János Regős

-János Regős will speak of the meaning of amateur and alternative independent theatres for Hungarians within an historical perspective.
+János Regős will speak from a historical perspective on the significance for Hungarians of amateur and independent or alternative theaters.
 As everywhere else, also in Hungary there are many different kinds of theatre: laboratories, free groups, children and student theatres, theatres in the capital Budapest and in the provincial towns and villages, socially committed theatres, theatres of young people in public care, rom theatres… Personal links between the amateur and professional directors and actors allow for an exchange between the different environments creating events, projects and festivals.
 A question for all is where the money comes from.

 May 25, 2022